Hezzym/Hydra-Achievements-Transfer/README.md

 Yes, but the SteamID field must be filled in with your real/main account.
 The API key itself can be any valid key.

 ## To do List
-* [ ] - Improve the search system and avoid unnecessary games in the list.
+* [x] - Improve the search system and avoid unnecessary games in the list.
+* [ ] - Epic Games and PlayStation Support
 * [ ] - Linux support (Not guaranteed).

 ## AI Disclaimer

 This software was built with the help of AI.
-I chose this approach to save time, since I'm quite rusty when it comes to programming, this was my first experience creating something with AI, and my total budget was just $2.
-So don't expect a top-tier project.
-That said, I used some of my own programming knowledge to try to make something reasonably well-structured, rather than just a generic prompt output.
-Despite all of this, it's a functional program that does what I set out to build.
+I chose this approach to save time, since I'm quite rusty when it comes to programming, this was my first experience creating something with AI.

 ## License